jentery/mdia200v3/index.md

 UVic is committed to promoting critical academic discourse while providing a respectful and productive learning environment across all modalities of learning and teaching.
 All members of the university community have the right to experience, and the responsibility to help create, such an environment.
 In any course, the instructor has the primary responsibility for creating a respectful, inclusive and productive learning environment in a manner consistent with other university policies and regulations.
 Instructors or students who have unresolved questions or concerns about a particular learning environment should bring them to the Chair or Director of the unit concerned (or Dean, in the case of undepartmentalized faculties).

+### Accessibility

+UVic commits to addressing and removing barriers that hinder full and equal participation of people with disabilities.
+UVic's [Accessibility Plan](https://www.uvic.ca/info/accessibility/index.php) includes guiding principles and existing resources.
+It summarizes consultations, barriers, and priorities for the next three years to address those barriers.

+### Equity Action Plan

+[The Equity Action Plan](https://www.uvic.ca/equity-action-plan/index.php)'s goals provide UVic with strategic direction to advance equity, diversity, and inclusion, and to create the conditions in which everyone feels a sense of belonging: as connected and respected parts of the university community.

+### Sexualized Violence Prevention and Response

+UVic's [Sexualized Violence Resource Office](https://www.uvic.ca/sexualizedviolence/) in Equity and Human Rights (EQHR) offers information on how to start the conversation about consent, where to get support on and off campus, and the options available under UVic’s Sexualized Violence Prevention and Response Policy.

 ### Accommodation of Religious Observance

 UVic recognizes its obligation to make reasonable accommodation for students whose observance of holy days might conflict with the academic requirements of a course or program.
-Students are permitted to absent themselves from classes, seminars or workshops for the purposes of religious or spiritual observance.
+Students are permitted to absent themselves from classes, seminars, or workshops for the purposes of religious or spiritual observance.
 In the case of compulsory classes or course events, students will normally be required to provide reasonable notice to their instructors of their intended absence from the class or event for reasons of religious or spiritual observance.
 In consultation with the student, the instructor will determine an appropriate means of accommodation.
 The instructor may choose to reschedule classes or provide individual assistance.
 Where a student's participation in a class event is subject to grading, every reasonable effort will be made to allow the student to make up for the missed class through alternative assignments or in subsequent classes.
 Students who require a rescheduled examination must give reasonable notice to their instructors.
 If a final exam cannot be rescheduled within the regular exam period, students may request an academic concession.

 ### Student Conduct